Randolph Engineering

-Randolph Engineering, Inc., located in Randolph, Massachusetts, manufactures and sells sunglasses, shooting glasses, and prescription glasses.
-Randolph Engineering, Inc. is also the prime contractor for aviator sunglasses to the United States military.
+Randolph Engineering, Inc. is an American manufacturer of sunglasses, shooting glasses, and prescription glasses.
+Located in Randolph, Massachusetts, it is also the prime contractor for providing aviator sunglasses to the United States military.

 History

-Jan Waszkiewicz and Stanley Zaleski formed the company in 1972 in Randolph, Massachusetts, where the company remains to this day.
+Jan Waszkiewicz and Stanley Zaleski formed the company in 1973 in Randolph, Massachusetts, where the company remains to this day.

-Jan Waszkiewicz was born in Poland, but he and his family fled Poland on Christmas Eve 1939 after the Germans overran Poland.
-His long journey took him through Czechoslovakia, Hungary, Italy and into southern France.
-He joined the French Army, but soon was captured and became a prisoner of war for three months.

-He soon escaped and fled to Switzerland and then to England, where he joined the English Army and later became a Royal Air Force navigator, flying 32 bomber missions.
-He had heard a lot of stories about America and at the end of the war settled in Boston, Massachusetts, because it was culturally similar to Europe.

-After arriving in Boston he continued his education at Northeastern University and got a job as a tool and die maker.
+Jan Waszkiewicz was educated at Northeastern University and got a job as a tool and die maker.
 He later found employment at the American Optical Company and then Marine Optical.

-Convinced that he could design and manufacture better eyeglass frame manufacturing equipment, he and his partner Stanley Zaleski formed Randolph Engineering, Inc. in 1972.
+Convinced that he could design and manufacture better eyeglass frame manufacturing equipment, he and his partner Stanley Zaleski formed Randolph Engineering, Inc. in 1973.

 The company originally focused on designing and manufacturing optical tools and machinery for the production of eyewear.
 Waszkiewicz and Zaleski designed and made most of the machinery in their plant, but over time the company turned its attention to making its own eyewear, using the tools and machinery designed and manufactured by their company.